Bodrum: Main sights

 Besides the Bodrum Museum of Underwater Archaeology, other museums are also located on the peninsula.
 Zeki Müren Art Museum is dedicated to Turkish classical musician Zeki Müren.
-After his death, the house in Bodrum where he lived during the later years of his life was transformed into the Zeki Müren Art Museum by order of the Ministry of Culture and was opened to the public on June 8, 2000.
+After his death, the house in Bodrum where he lived during the later years of his life was transformed into the Zeki Müren Art Museum by order of the Ministry of Culture and was opened to the public on 8 June 2000.
 Bodrum Maritime Museum is another museum dedicated to the classification, exhibition, restoration, conservation, storage, and safekeeping of historical documents, works, and objects that are important to the city's maritime history.
 Bodrum City Museum is a minor museum in the city center that presents the general history of the Bodrum peninsula.

 Demographics

-The population of the town center of Bodrum was 35,795 in the 2012 census.
-The surrounding towns and villages had an additional population of 100,522, with a cumulative total of 136,317 inhabitants residing within the district's borders.

-Historical population

 Government

 The district of Bodrum is one of 957 in Turkey.
 It is in Muğla Province, which is part of the Aydin Subregion, which, in turn, is part of the Aegean Region.
 Bodrum became a sub-district of the Ottoman Empire in 1871 and a district of Muğla Province in 1872.
 Bodrum Municipality operates with its 18 directorates and subsidiary units in the entire Bodrum Peninsula, which covers an area of 689 km2 and a coastline of 215 km.
 The organizational structure of Bodrum Municipality is composed of the mayor, four deputy mayors, and 18 directorates.

 Bodrum Municipality served as the sole district municipality in the Bodrum region for many years.
 With the increase in the population of the peninsula, a town municipality called Karatoprak (Turgutreis) was established in 1967.
 The increase in the population also led to the establishment of the Mumcular (1972), Yalıkavak (1989), and Gündoğan Municipalities (1992).

 Following the new municipality law of 1999, many villages in Bodrum were turned into towns: Ortakent-Yahşi with the integration of Ortakent and Yahşi villages, Göltürkbükü with the integration of Gölköy, and Türkbükü and Yalı with the integration of Yalı and Kızılağaç villages.
 The same year, the municipalities of Gümüşlük, Konacık, and Bitez were also founded, raising the number of municipalities in the Bodrum Peninsula to 11.

 After Muğla Province received metropolitan municipality status, these town municipalities were abolished, and all towns across the province were integrated into the city of Bodrum.
-Since March 30, 2014, the peninsula has been governed as a sole municipality.
+Since 30 March 2014, the peninsula has been governed as a sole municipality.

+Neighbourhoods

+There are 56 neighbourhoods in Bodrum District: